I'd like to know. . .

 How accurate are the existing guide maps?

 The official maps are generally useful and provide practical information as well as locations of the most notable burials in each cemetery.
 In regards to Père-Lachaise, there are usually one or two commercial guide maps available, as well as reasonably good basic maps in several guidebooks (such as the American tour guide Rick Steves).
-I always thought Editions Métropolitain provided the most accurate information on burials in Père-Lachaise, but things (and maps) do change.
-Their maps are usually available across from the Père-Lachaise Metro entrance on Boulevard Menilmontant.
-Unofficial maps are usually available for sale at the news kiosk next to the Père-Lachaise metro as well.
+Editions Métropolitain maps are usually available across from the Père-Lachaise Metro entrance on Boulevard Menilmontant.
+Unofficial maps are frequently available for sale at the news kiosk next to the Père-Lachaise metro as well.

 What are the caveaux provisoires scattered around the cemetery used for?

-The various caveaux provisoires found throughout Père-Lachaise and in other cemeteries as well are used by local undertakers for provisional interments until grave is ready.
+The various caveaux provisoires found throughout Père-Lachaise and in other cemeteries are used by local undertakers for provisional interments until grave is ready for final burial.

 Can anyone be buried in the older crypts or chapels?

-No. Only people related to the first owner of the plot can be buried in it.
+No. Only people related to the first owner of the plot can be buried in that plot.
 Occasionally, friends of the family can also be buried with them.

 Since graves are considered private property, it is "generally" forbidden to take pictures of them.
-And yet photographs are widely tolerated in Père-Lachaise, Montmartre and Montparnasse.
+That said, photographs are widely tolerated in Père-Lachaise, Montmartre and Montparnasse.

 Is it expensive to be buried in Paris cemeteries?

 It is fairly expensive but the price is the same in all Parisian cemeteries.
-The most expensive option is buying a plot in perpetuity: more than 16,000€ for two square meters, about the size of an average gravesite.
+The most expensive option is buying a plot in perpetuity: more than 16,000€ for two square meters, about the size of one average gravesite in the United States.
 If you only buy a plot for ten years (the minimum allowed), it will cost you about 900€ for two square meters.
 To this must be added the cost of the opening the grave, the monument, etc. (Prices accurate as of 2015.)

 I see the words ci-git and dite quite a lot on headstones.
 What do they mean?